Avifauna of JordanThe exceptional bird watching experience

 examples of these are Sooty Falcon, Cream-colored Cursor, Little Green and Blue-cheeked Bee-eaters, Pied and White-throated Kingfishers, Little Swift, Red-rumped Swallow, Long-billed Pipit, Thick-billed, Hoopoe and Temmink’s Larks, Great Grey, Woodchat and Masked Shrikes,

 Hooded and Mourning Wheatears, Clamorous Reed Warbler, Scrub, Spectacled and Arabian Warblers, Syrian Serin, Sinai Rose and Trumpeter finches, and Dead Sea Sparrow,…, and the list goes on and on.

 See “Jordan Bird List” for the complete, most up-dated checklist of bird species.
 For more information on the birds of Jordan, which can be useful to bird watchers and ornithologists see “Literature on the Birds of Jordan“.

-Nocturnal species breeding in Jordan include Humes and Pharaoh Owls, Nubian and Egyptian Nightjars and Stone Curlew.
-White-throated Robin, various flycatchers, Menetriés and Rueppels warblers are among the numerous migrant passerines stopping over in the shrubs growing along wadis of the desert.
+Nocturnal species breeding in Jordan include Hume’s (Desert) owl, Pharaoh owl, Scop’s owl, Stone Curlew Nubian and probably Egyptian Nightjarand Pallid owl.
+White-throated Robin, various flycatchers, Menetriés and Rueppel’s warblers are among the numerous migrant passerines stopping over in the shrubs growing along wadis of the desert.